 EuanthefAncient Greek, Greek Mythology Derived from Greek εὐανθής (euanthes) meaning "blooming, flowery", a derivative of εὖ (eu) meaning "good" and ἄνθος (anthos) meaning "flower".
 According to some sources, this was the name of the mother of the three Graces or Χάριτες (Charites) in Greek mythology.

 EuropafGreek Mythology (Latinized) Latinized form of Greek Εὐρώπη (Europe), which meant "wide face" from εὐρύς (eurys) meaning "wide" and ὄψ (ops) meaning "face, eye".
 In Greek mythology Europa was a Phoenician princess who was abducted and taken to Crete by Zeus in the guise of a bull.
 She became the first queen of Crete, and later fathered Minos by Zeus.
-The continent of Europe is named for her.
+The continent of Europe said to be named for her, though it is more likely her name is from that of the continent.
 This is also the name of a moon of Jupiter.

 GanymedemGreek Mythology (Anglicized) From Greek Γανυμήδης (Ganymedes), which was possibly derived from γάνυμαι (ganymai) meaning "to be glad" and μήδεα (medea) meaning "plans, counsel, cunning".
 In Greek mythology this was the name of a beautiful boy who was abducted by Zeus to become the cupbearer to the gods, the successor of Hebe.
 A moon of Jupiter is named after him.